Danbaba1/socket-io/README.md

 ### Local Development
 1. Build and start the TypeScript server
 2. Start the client
-3. Access the application at `http://localhost:8080/index.html`
+3. Access the application at `http://localhost:3000`

-## Type Definitions
-The server implementation includes TypeScript interfaces for:
-- Extended Socket interface with username property
-- Direct message data structure
-- Message response payloads